Overview

 ADAPTATION EFFORTS

-Climate change affects Singapore’s annual mean surface temperature, which has risen at an average rate of 0.2-0.3°C per decade since the 1980s.
+Climate change affects Singapore's annual mean temperature, which has risen by 0.24°C per decade from 1984 to 2022.
 The recent ten years in 2010-2019 was the warmest decade on record at 27.95°C. The daily rainfall totals and frequency of days with heavier rainfall have also risen.

-Additionally, the mean sea level has shown an annual increase of 3 mm per year over the last 15 years (on islandwide average).
+Additionally, the mean sea level is also projected to rise by 0.23m to 1.15m by the end of the century.
 This makes adaptation measures a necessity for Singapore to prepare for the effects and to increase resilience to the effects of climate change.

 Singapore's Approach to Adaptation